saranvas/AWS-Multi-AZ-3-Tier-Archi-App-with-WAF-Auto-Scaling-and-Observability/README.md

 - **Logging & Monitoring (Flow Logs, ALB Logs, CloudWatch Dashboard)** Operational visibility is enabled through ALB access logs stored in S3, VPC Flow Logs streamed to CloudWatch for network-level insight, and centralized CloudWatch dashboards tracking EC2 performance, Aurora health metrics, and ALB request behavior for real-time and post-incident analysis.
+<h1>OBSERVABILITY & MONITORING</h1>

+- VPC Flow Logs enabled to capture ALL traffic at the VPC level for network troubleshooting and security analysis (delivered to CloudWatch Logs).

+- ALB Access Logs stored in a dedicated S3 bucket for HTTP-level visibility, performance analysis, and auditing.

+- CloudWatch Dashboard aggregating key metrics from ALB, EC2, and RDS (CPU, network, status checks, DB connections, IOPS) for a single-pane operational view.

 <h1>4.
 DEPLOYMENT TOPOLOGY</h1>